Salvador318Alvarez/Book-List-App/README.md

 live demo here:
 https://book-list-app318.netlify.app/

-If you open up the console (Ctrl+Shift+J) then you can find the id of a book you want to delete.
+If you open up the console (Ctrl+Shift+J) then you can find the id of a book you want to delete or update